 Portland Region

 Hollywood Theatre first opened its doors in Portland in 1926, built as both a vaudeville house and a movie theater, and has been a Portland landmark ever since.
 It was listed in the National Register of Historic Places in 1983, and the theater brought back 70-millimeter projection in 2015.
-During COVID-19, you can purchase exclusive movies to stream at home to support the Hollywood as well as Cinema 21 and The Clinton Street Theater.
-Columbia Theatre in St. Helens sells popcorn to enjoy at home, and Portland’s St. Johns Twin Cinema goes all-out with its movie-night concessions kit offered on weekends — with popcorn, candy, sodas, beer and wine to go.
-The theater also sells its pizza to go, so movie night is complete.
+Other spectacular theaters include Cinema 21, The Clinton Street Theater, Columbia Theatre and Portland’s St. Johns Twin Cinema.

 Willamette Valley